 Factor in Work Life Balance

 Your commute time can have a big impact on your lifestyle, especially if it will be increasing.
 But will it all be bad?
 Would a longer commute really put you in such a bad mood that it would outweigh the benefits of having the large master suite you always wanted or that incredible deck to enjoy when you do get home?

-Before you say of course, take a moment to properly figure it out.
-If you have to drive an hour into work 300 times per year, versus the 15 barbecues you’re going to have on your yard each year, you may be overweighing how much joy you are going to get from those barbecues versus the negative experiences from all that driving.
+Before you say of course, take a moment to figure it out properly.
+If you have to drive an hour into work 300 times per year, versus the 15 barbecues you’re going to have on your yard each year, you may be overestimating how much joy you are going to get from those barbecues versus the negative experiences from all that driving.